dboulytchev/miniKanren-coq/README.md

 # miniKanren-coq
-A certified semantics for relational programming workout.
+A certified semantics for miniKanren with disequality constraints workout.

 The folder 'src' contains the formalization of the system and all the proofs: